rokolinkon/cw2-best-practices/README.md

 > **Note**: To avoid having to rename every usage of a function or variable, most IDEs have a built-in “refactor” command—in VSCode, the keyboard shortcut is F2, and in PyCharm (and all JetBrains IDEs), it’s Shift + F6.
 Or, you can just right-click on the name of the variable or function and click “Rename” on VSCode, or hover over “Refactor” and click “Rename” on PyCharm.
 - The parameter name is unclear for a possible user of this method—rename it from `n` to something like `roman_number` and add a type hint, `: str`, since we know this should be a string.
 - Finally with the method signature, add a return-type hint—just after the parameters in parentheses, add ` -> int` before the colon so users know what type this method returns.
 - Next, variables inside the method.
-Rename `rn` to `roman_numeral` and `r` to `return_value` (or `retval` for a more C-like look).
+Rename `rn` to `roman_numeral` and `r` to `return_value` (or `retval` for a more C-like feel).
 - Inside the loop signature, rename `i` to `index` and `c` to `character` so we can keep track of what’s what when we’re deep inside the method signature.
-- Now that everything is renamed, a lot of spacing conventions are messed up.
+Now that everything is renamed, a lot of spacing conventions are messed up.
 To make this more readable, let’s…
   - move `return_value = 0` to a new line and remove the semicolon
   - add a space between `index,` and `character` on line 3
   - reduce the complexity of the ternary operator on line 6 by splitting it into multiple lines: